Knowing Who Is Involved in Your Aviation SMS

 Uncovering Resistance to Your SMS

 The main concern for safety managers and front-line employees alike is participation.
-Aviation safety programs with involved employees tend to have high-quality risk management.
+Aviation safety cultures with involved employees tend to have high-quality risk management processes with healthy participation activity.
 The Logins By Division chart shows us exactly this: how involved employees are.

-- Shows which segments of the safety program need to be more involved;
+- Shows which employee groups need to become more involved;

-- Where possible areas of resistance to the program are; and
+- Where possible areas of resistance to the SMS are; and

-- Acts as a reference point for involvement vs risk for each division.
+- Acts as a reference point for engagement levels vs perceived risk for each division.

 The last two points are rather subtle implications of this chart, but none the less are an invaluable tool for aviation safety managers.
-If managers see that one division, in particular, has substandard logins, then they know that their safety promotional efforts need to be focused there.
-Also, managers can compare the risk of reported hazards against the level of involvement for each division – as involvement increases we would expect to see less risk with reported hazards.
+If managers see that one division, in particular, has substandard login activity, then they know that their safety promotional efforts need to be focused there.

 Have you read...